prisma/ecosystem-tests/README.md

 #### Prisma

-When there is a new version, [Prismo](https://github.com/prisma-bot) works tirelessly to commit and push a bump commit, triggering the tests.
-This is implemented in `.github/workflows/check-for-update.yaml` using a GitHub Action cron job.
-Since the cron job is limited to run each 5 minutes, we just run each cron job for exactly 5 minutes and check for updates each 10 seconds in each run.
-This check only runs in the default branch `dev`.
+When there is a new version, a bump commit can be applied to trigger the tests.
+This is implemented in `.github/workflows/check-for-update.yaml`, which runs only on the default branch `dev`.
+The workflow is triggered on demand from the [Actions tab](https://github.com/prisma/ecosystem-tests/actions) or via `gh workflow run check-for-update.yaml`.

 ### Branches and npm channels